Christensenella hongkongensis: Isolation

-Classification and Reclassification
+Classification and reclassification

 The classification of the species as "Catabacter hongkongensis" was initially based on its phenotype and the analysis of phylogenetic relationships based on the species' 16S rRNA sequence.
 In 2012, Morotomi et al. isolated a culture from a healthy adult's stool sample, and identified the Christensenella genus, through the discovery of Christensenella minuta.
 Since then, the Christensenella genus has expanded with four additional species being discovered.
 In 2021, a re-evaluation of the whole genome of "Catabacter hongkongensis" revealed higher similarity to the Christensenella genus due to the alignment of 135 shared protein sequences, and a 96-97% ID of the ribosomal between the two genus.
 These findings have led to "Catabacter hongkongensis" to be reclassified as Christensenella hongkongensis to maintain consistency in bacterial taxonomy.

-Neighboring Strains
+Neighboring species

 Sequencing of the Christensenella hongkongensis 16S ribosomal RNA gene revealed phylogenetic relatives, sharing a 96-97% ID, with Christensenella minuta, Christensenella massiliensis, Christensenella intestinhominis, and Christensenella timonesis.
 The 16S rRNA gene sequences were retrieved from NCBI and aligned using MAFT.
 A phylogenetic tree was constructed using the maximum-likelihood method, where the close branches are listed below: